I'd Lie for You (And That's the Truth)

-"I'd Lie for You (And That's the Truth)" is a song composed and written by Diane Warren, and recorded by Meat Loaf and Patti Russo.
+"I'd Lie for You (And That's the Truth)" is a song composed and written by Diane Warren, and recorded by American singer and actor Meat Loaf and Patti Russo.
 The song was released in October 1995 as the first single from Meat Loaf's seventh studio album, Welcome to the Neighbourhood (1995).
 The single release reached No. 2 in the United Kingdom and No. 13 in the United States.

 Music video

 The music video for "I'd Lie for You" was directed by Howard Greenhalgh with cinematography by Daniel Pearl, who had also photographed the music video for "I'd Do Anything for Love (But I Won't Do That)".
 The storyline appears to start out as a continuation of the ending of the "I'd Do Anything...," video, but quickly morphs into a big budget concept piece that borrows heavily from the Indiana Jones film series.
 Meat Loaf and the woman companion continue riding into the desert, now pursued by a helicopter, while being simultaneously observed by a chiseled-looking Indiana Jones-type "action hero" and a military despot (played by Xander Berkeley).
 The motorcycle riders then abruptly vanish, only to reappear in the camp of the relic hunter who has recently discovered an ancient mask.

 The 'hero' type (played by Brett Cullen, an actor who has sung backup for Meat Loaf) immediately takes interest in Meat Loaf's girlfriend (Dana Patrick back from the previous video, lip-syncing this time to vocals supplied by Patti Russo), and she in him.
 What follows is adventure mayhem and perilous situations featuring many vehicle chases, and large explosions, while Meat Loaf alternates between playing the hero's sidekick, and singing to his love interest of his devotion from afar, as the other man seduces her.
 The heroine even sings her lines to the other man.
 In the end, the adventurer chooses the treasure over the woman and flees, leaving Meat Loaf to reunite with her.